 - San Francisco Jewish Film Festival: Each summer, members gather for an outing to the San Francisco Jewish Film Festival.
 Last year members screened ‘A La Vie’, a film about three woman who met in Auschwitz reuniting for a holiday weekend.

-- Café by the Bay Chanukah Party: 3gSF joined the volunteer team for the annual JFCS Café by the Bay Chanukah party for Bay Area survivors.
+- Café by the Bay Hanukkah Party: 3gSF joined the volunteer team for the annual JFCS Café by the Bay Hanukkah party for Bay Area survivors.
 Members of 3g helped with serving, singing, and schmoozed with survivors.

 - Exploration of Transgenerational Trauma: An introductory look at the psychological effects of the Holocaust on the 3rd generation, this meeting presented an opportunity to explore how trauma is experienced, processed, and passed on.